 - Will this program only help you get new customers or will it benefit existing customers too.

-Types of Referral Programs
+Types of referral programs

 Once you have your priorities straight about what your referral program will do for you, choose from the below programs:

-Implied referral is a non-tangible referral program, where you aren’t directly giving the customers an incentive but are requesting them to endorse your business.
+An implied referral is a non-tangible referral program, where you aren’t directly giving the customers an incentive but are requesting them to endorse your business.

 For example, you request a client to keep a brochure or catalog in their office or home so that other people visiting your client can look at it and try it out.